-Learning just a few DBT skills can help you feel more relaxed, in control of your own reactions, and mindful of your emotions.
+Learning just a few DBT skills can help you feel more relaxed, be in control of your own reactions, and mindful of your emotions.
 If your son, daughter, spouse, or sibling is learning dialectical behavior therapy with a trained mental health professional then you can begin to share a unique therapeutic language that will lead to greater understanding, trust, and healing.

-• Ways to validate your family member
+• validate your family member

-• How to de-escalate arguments and prevent misunderstandings
+• de-escalate arguments and prevent misunderstandings

-• Practice dialectical thinking to build empathy
+• practice dialectical thinking to build empathy

-• How to establish limits when necessary
+• establish limits when necessary

-• Create your own life worth living
+• create your own life worth living

 I highly recommend Amanda's 12 week online Family DBT & Communication Skills Class.
 2 years ago when my then 18 year old daughter was diagnosed with BPD, I felt like I was drowning in misinformation about BPD and I felt helpless and alone.
 I stumbled upon Amanda's website, which led to my finding several helpful books that she recommends for families, as well as information about online classes designed specifically to help families & loved ones understand BPD and communicate more effectively.
 Learning these skills has truly been a game changer for our family and having the weekly support from others, as well as from Amanda was just the support we needed to make positive changes in dealing with our daughter.
 We found resources to be lacking in our area, especially when it comes to family support.
 The online course makes the tools readily available, no matter where you live.
 Thank you Amanda for all your hard work and dedication to not only those suffering with BPD, but their families, who are a very important piece of the recovery and healing process.